zwindler/sidecar-container-example/README.md

 As of Kubernetes 1.29, this feature graduated as beta and should be enabled by default on your cluster.

-For more information see [kubernetes.io/docs/concepts/workloads/pods/sidecar-containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/).
+For more information see official documentation [kubernetes.io/docs/concepts/workloads/pods/sidecar-containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/).

 ## Without sidecar containers